mattirwin/ListReplace/README.md

 ```

 What could have taken minutes took seconds!
 Yay!
 You take off work early and go drinking with movie stars.
 Win.

+---

+##Todos:

+As is probably evident, I'm a total Python newb so I'm sure this plugin could be better.

+1. **Eliminate nested Callbacks for all user input.**  In JS I would use promises to deal with this, and there are libraries that feature to Python.
+I'm not clear if that's the best route for something like this however.
+2. **Using existing search and replace buffers instead of asking the user.** This is how I did this in BBEdit, but I didn't see anything allowing access to this in the ST2 api.
+Maybe I'm missing something or it's still possible some other way.
+3. **Add options to allow for fast/default setups**.

+---

 License
 =======